-How do you plan, organize, and execute change effectively?
-One of the most useful frameworks in this area is Kurt Lewin's three-stage model of planned change.Lewin K. (1951).
+One of the most useful frameworks in this area is the three-stage model of planned change developed in the 1950s by psychologist Kurt Lewin.Lewin K. (1951).
 Field theory in social science.
 New York: Harper & Row.
-The assumption is that change will encounter resistance.
+This model assumes that change will encounter resistance.
 Therefore, executing change without prior preparation is likely to lead to failure.
 Instead, organizations should start with unfreezing, or making sure that organizational members are ready for and receptive to change.
 This is followed by change, or executing the planned changes.
 Finally, refreezing involves ensuring that change becomes permanent and the new habits, rules, or procedures become the norm.
-John Kotter, a Harvard University professor, wrote a book in 1996 titled Leading Change in which he discussed eight steps to changing an organization.Kotter, J. P. (1996).
-Leading change.